This epistle was probably written right after Paul wrote Galatians, dating it to the late 40s AD.

 2 My brothers, (do not grumble, but) rejoice when various sorts of troubles come your way!

-3 For know that the faith you stand in during trials will develop perseverance and constancy.
+3 For know that the faith you stand in during trials will develop determination and constancy in you just as iron hardens into steel!

-4 But let the fortitude that comes from perseverance make you into a mature man who lacks nothing.
+4 But let the fortitude that comes from perseverance make you into a mature, well-rounded man who lacks nothing.

 5 If any of you lack wisdom, let him ask God, who gives it to all men generously--without criticism--and he shall receive it.